apache/pekko/docs/src/main/paradox/typed/choosing-cluster.md

 In general we recommend against using Pekko Cluster and actor messaging between _different_ services because that would result in a too tight code coupling between the services and difficulties deploying these independent of each other, which is one of the main reasons for using a microservices architecture.
-See the discussion on @extref[Internal and External Communication](platform-guide:concepts/internal-and-external-communication.html) for some background on this.

 Nodes of a single service (collectively called a cluster) require less decoupling.
 They share the same code and are deployed together, as a set, by a single team or individual.
 There might be two versions running concurrently